It’s no surprise that today’s business leaders are beginning to look inward to assess how their employees’ experience their working environments.

 If you’re a business leader or manage a large team, you’ll need to lead by example.
 After all, why would your team invest in personal development or training if their manager doesn’t?

-Speak to your HR or Learning & Development team to find out what relevant courses or training is available in-house, and go along to understand what’s involved.
+Speak to your HR or Learning & Development team to find out what relevant courses or employee training is available in-house, and go along to understand what’s involved.
+If applicable, you might also assess your current intranet based training materials.

 4. Throw it back to the team